lilianyc/pbtools/README.md

 - `-o, --output`:
 Give the name of the output file

+- `-n, --network`:
+Give the name of the network file

 - `-p, --pdb`:
 Name of PDB file(s) or a directory containing PDB files